ux-at-icfnext/smokefree/src/library/styles/type.md

     ),
 ```

-Then you can use the same method above to set your font: `$theme-font-role-heading: "lora";`
+Then you can use the same method above to set your font: `$theme-font-type-serif: "montserrat"` which is used for headings and `$theme-font-type-sans: "roboto"` for the body text.

 Learn more about [theme-settings on USWDS](https://designsystem.digital.gov/documentation/settings/#typography-settings) and which variables can be controlled, include the font tokens, weight tokens, size togets and more.